hyunwhanjoe/bw-notes/mineral_address.md

 StarCraft.exe+17F0FC is used for 3 o'clock
 This matches when opening the map with StarEdit.exe in the Starcraft folder.
 Player 1 Red is at 9 o'clock and so on.

+While the 1st mineral address changes based on your starting location, the 2nd address which is StarCraft.exe+28C230 (0x68C230) and is only readable seems to be constant even in a new game.

 # Finding your Player Number Memory Address
 Create a single player game on Astral Balance.